NivedithaKarthikeyan/LandregistryApp/docs/source/bankClient/introduction.rst

 You can change the ``API_URL`` value so that the Bank Web Application knows where to pass request to (the Bank Web Server).

 The next two sections set up the contexts for the bank web app.
-We have a user role context and a smart contract context to be set up.
+We have a user role context and a smart contract context to be set up when the web app starts up.
+In the :ref:`eventflow` section, we illustrate how various parts of the web app and web server are linked up.